 A cervical facet block is a procedure to inject medicine at the facet joints in your cervical (neck) spine.
 Facet joints are found at the back of each vertebrae.

 The week before your procedure:

 - Arrange to have someone drive you home after your procedure.

 - You may need to have blood and urine tests.
 Imaging tests, such as x-rays, a CT scan, or an MRI, may also be done.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 The night before your procedure: